zorrowang/LeetCode/docs/Languages/Java/data-structure/Array.md

 ### _Arrays_ class in Java

-Java contains a special utility class that makes it easier for you to perform many often used array operations like copying and sorting arrays, filling in data, searching in arrays etc. The utility class is called Arrays and is located in the standard Java package _java.util_.
+Java contains a special utility class that makes it easier for you to perform many often-used array operations like copying and sorting arrays, filling in data, searching in arrays etc. The utility class is called Arrays and is located in the standard Java package _java.util_.

 #### Copying an Array with _Arrays.copyOf()_